diBernardoGroup/Network-model-of-the-COVID-19/README.md

 6. N               (Number of residents)
 7. total_active    (Function of currently active people)

-OUTPUT: pars            (Parameters identidied from the algorithm)
+OUTPUT: pars            (Parameters identified from the algorithm)

 Find_Change:
 finds if there is a breakpoint in the window and where it happened